 Note from August 2021: This webpage was created in 2009 and has only been sporadically updated since then.

-10 replies on “Audio Resources and Computer Interactive Software”
+10 responses to “Audio Resources and Computer Interactive Software”

 I learned German and French at school as languages to read,speak and write.
 I have since learned Koine Greek and Coptic as reading languages.
 I have even taught Coptic.
 I really have to work to keep Coptic and Greek as functional reading languages, whereas I can still read French and German fairly easily with the help of a good dictionary.
 I would suggest that the extra effort taken to learn to read and write German would be well worth it.